transferzero/transferzero-sdk-java7/README.md

 ## Recommendation

-It is recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.
+It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.

 ## Author